jakecoplen/jake_public_repo/python/bikeshare_nd_project/readme.md

 - Washington
 - Chicago

-The user can interact with the program to filter the data in different ways.
-It displays statistics on the rider data as well as trip duration and popular routes.
+It displays statistics on the rider data.

 ## Data files
-The data files that are being analyzed are not on GitHub.
-However, they can be found at the following locattion: https://drive.google.com/drive/folders/1uon7d5rekvKKb5PTh0DYIU7Z9tWKnZa6
+To access the data files for this project, go to: https://drive.google.com/drive/folders/1uon7d5rekvKKb5PTh0DYIU7Z9tWKnZa6

-### Notes
+### Credits
 Any and all coding for this project was done using the following sources:
 1. the bikeshare.py file provided as part of the nanodegree
 2. the content and examples within the nanodegree program